VoICE Immunization Evidence: Herd effects

 Pollard, S.L., Malpica-Llanos, T., Friberg, I.K., . .
 Walker, N 2015.
 Estimating the herd immunity effect of rotavirus vaccine.
 Vaccine.
 33(32).

 Rotavirus hospital admissions in unvaccinated children aged 2-5 yrs. of age, who where not age-eligible to receive the Rotavirus vaccine (RVV), were reduced by 41%-92% in the US, 30-70% in Australia, 20-64% in Belgium, 35% in Austria, and 41-81% in El Salvador following the introduction of RVV.
 In addition, there was a reduction in hospitalizations due to gastroenteritis of any cause by 17-51% in the US and 40% in Australia.

 Patel, M.M., Glass, R., Desai, R., Tate, J.E. & Parashar, U.D.
 2012.
 Fulfilling the promise of rotavirus vaccines: how far have we come since licensure?.
 Lancet Infectious Diseases.
 12(7).

 Children with cancer often rely on herd immunity as protection from vaccine-preventable diseases, so vaccinating family members and health workers is critical.
-Herd effects may be the only source of protection against diseases in which the vaccines are not recommended for immunosuppressed children, such as the measles vaccine.
+Herd effects may be the only source of protection against diseases for which the vaccines are not recommended for immunosuppressed children, such as measles.

 Ward, E. M., Flowers, C.R., Gansler, T., et al 2017.
 The importance of immunization in cancer prevention, treatment, and survivorship.
 CA: A Cancer Journal for Clinicians.
 67(5):398-410.